brianmed/HostIt/README.md

 ## Configuration

 The app is configured via a hostit.json file.
-This is an IConfiguration compatible json file with a single key dictionary "ProcessMetaData" that is an array.
+This is an IConfiguration compatible json file with multiple sections.
+They are "PortMetaData", "ProcessMetaData", "ReverseProxy", and "StaticFiles".

+See examples below.

+They may turn in subsections under "HostIt" or similar in the future.

 ## Examples